Develop short-course treatments for visceral leishmaniasis in South Asia to replace treatments with severe side effects

 In the early 21st century, treatments for visceral leishmaniasis (also known as kala-azar) in South Asia were difficult for patients to take or growing ineffective.
 Resistance was increasing, including to the oral drug miltefosine.
 Antimonials such as sodium stibogluconate had lengthy treatment times, difficult treatment administration, and poor tolerability that caused frequent side effects.

 In 2010, WHO recommended using new short-course treatments for visceral leishmaniasis in South Asia based on excellent results in Phase III studies.
 However, more evidence was needed on the safety and effectiveness of using these treatments for in wider populations under field conditions.

 DNDi convened a consortium of partners to identify the best combination therapies for South Asia.
-The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient compliance of three new treatment options: single-dose liposomal amphotericin B; a paromomycin and miltefosine combination; and a single-dose liposomal amphotericin B and miltefosine combination.
+The consortium conducted a four year-long implementation study in Bangladesh and India (2012 – 2015) to assess the safety, efficacy, and patient adherence of three new treatment options: single-dose liposomal amphotericin B; a paromomycin and miltefosine combination; and a single-dose liposomal amphotericin B and miltefosine combination.
 The results showed that these treatments are safe and effective, with cure rates above 95%.
-They also shorten the length of treatment, reduce the risk of resistance and allow treatment of patients closer to their homes, making it easier for people to complete the full treatment course.
+They also shorten the length of treatment, reduce the risk of resistance, and allow treatment of patients closer to their homes, making it easier for people to complete the full treatment course.

 - Indication: Visceral leishmaniasis in Asia